-Had I known that Bilbao was such a rainy city, I might have ended up here five years ago on my first trip to Spain.
-Due to Bilbao’s proximity to the Atlantic Ocean, it has a temperate climate; never too hot or too cold.
+Had I known Bilbao was such a rainy city, I might have ended up here five years ago on my first trip to Spain.
+Due to Bilbao’s proximity to the Atlantic Ocean, it has a temperate climate, never too hot or too cold.

 When most people think of Spain, they think of hot sunny days, beaches, sangria, paella, and tapas.
-Although Bilbao has elements of those things it is a very different kind of Spain.
+Although Bilbao has elements of those things, it is a different kind of Spain.

-Due to the large and persistent amount of rain, the traditional residential Bilbao architecture often consists of windowed balconies for rainy moments beside open-air balconies for those sporadic sunny times.
-Ever social, bilbaínos can move to and fro between closed-in and open terraces while enjoying their morning coffee or evening drink without missing a beat.
+Due to the significant and persistent rain, the traditional residential Bilbao architecture often consists of windowed balconies for rainy moments beside open-air balconies for those sporadic sunny times.
+Ever social, bilbaínos can move between closed-in and open terraces while enjoying their morning coffee or evening drink without missing a beat.

-Once an industrial town, Bilbao has experienced tremendous growth and transformation since the re-urbanization of the river waterfront and the opening of the Guggenheim museum.
-Along with a variety of other museums, galleries, sites, and excellent dining and accommodation, Bilbao offers a unique Spanish destination.
+Once an industrial town, Bilbao has experienced tremendous growth and transformation since the re-urbanization of the river waterfront and the opening of the Guggenheim Museum.
+Along with various other museums, galleries, sites, and excellent dining and accommodation, Bilbao offers a unique Spanish destination.

-Filled with permanent and short-term works of art and installations, the projects on display at the Guggenheim will be sure to challenge your senses, perceptions, beliefs, and amazement for what is possible and how the artistic mind creates and provides commentary on culture.
+Filled with permanent and short-term works of art and installations, the projects on display at the Guggenheim will challenge your senses, perceptions, beliefs, and amazement for what is possible and how the artistic mind creates and provides commentary on culture.

 Guggenheim museum Abandoibarra Etorb, 2

-I think most Spanish people especially in larger cities where tourism plays an important economic role, are very kind and friendly and Bilbao was no exception.
-I was traveling with a fellow blogger, and we were very warmly welcomed by many restaurant owners and staff.
+Most Spanish people in larger cities where tourism plays an essential economic role are very kind and friendly, and Bilbao was no exception.
+I was traveling with a fellow blogger, and many restaurant owners and staff warmly welcomed us.

-With laser-like focus, we visited quite a few vegan and vegan option establishments on our short trip.
+With laser-like focus, we visited several vegan and vegan option establishments on our short trip.

 Whereas other parts of Spain pride themselves on a healthy selection of tapas, the Basque region will have you try pintxos.

-I was informed by my tour guide that the best pintxos market stalls or restaurants in Bilbao distinguish themselves by specializing in different types of pintxos.
+My tour guide informed me that the best pintxos market stalls or restaurants in Bilbao distinguish themselves by specializing in different types of pintxos.
 If it’s seafood you’re after, Mercado del la Ribera is the place to go, whereas meat or poultry pintxos are better in other areas of town.

 Green Bistrot Calle Juan Ajuriaguerra Kalea,13

-Not to be left out, Green Bistrot offers a fantastic selection of vegan and vegetarian pintxos from early in the morning to late at night.
-Super busy with seating upstairs, downstairs, and at high tops outside, this restaurant is a weekend hot spot.
+Not to be left out, Green Bistrot offers a fantastic selection of vegan and vegetarian pintxos from early morning to late at night.
+Super busy with seating upstairs, downstairs, and high tops outside, this restaurant is a weekend hot spot.